-Quality of justice including digital transformations of the judiciary
+Quality of justice

 The Working Group on quality of justice (CEPEJ-GT-QUAL) is instructed to develop means of analyse and evaluation of the work done inside the courts with a view to improving, in the member states, quality of the public service delivered by the justice system, in particular vis-à-vis the expectations of the justice practitioners and the users, according to criteria of performance and efficiency meeting a large consensus.

 In order to fulfil its tasks, the CEPEJ-GT-QUAL must in particular, while observing the principle of independence of judges: